siffletdata/terraform-provider-sifflet/CODING.md

   variables inside functions.
 Avoid method signatures that use them as arguments or return values, prefer using models instead.

+## Timeouts

+Use the helper functions `tfutils.WithDefaultCreateTimeout` and similar to add timeouts to all operations.
+For resources where it makes sense, you can add a `timeout` nested attribute to allow the user to override these default timeouts.

 ## Resource example

 The `sifflet_user` resource is a simple resource that showcases the basic patterns used in the provider.